Ostrzyca (hill)

-Ostrzyca (Spitzberg) is a forested conical hill in southwestern Poland.
+Ostrzyca is a forested conical hill in southwestern Poland.
 Rising 501 metres above the Kaczawskie Foothills, it is a volcanic plug formed during the Neogene period, featuring distinctive hexagonal columnar jointing in its basanite rock.
 The hill is protected within the Ostrzyca Proboszczowicka nature reserve, established in 1962 to preserve its unique flora and geological features.
 Ostrzyca serves as a key geopoint in the Land of Extinct Volcanoes Geopark, providing educational opportunities about volcanic processes and geomorphology.

 Location and conservation

 Ostrzyca rises above the Kaczawskie Foothills in Lower Silesia, within the Ostrzyca Proboszczowicka nature reserve, established in 1962 to protect its valuable floristic communities and geological features.
 Its flanks are strewn with angular debris formed by periglacial weathering during the last Ice Age.

 Geology

 The summit exposes a well-developed hexagonal columnar jointing, formed as the Cenozoic basanite neck cooled and contracted.
 This neck intruded Miocene-age via a conduit piercing Lower Permian sandstones and conglomerates.